yotoplay/yoto-config-eslint/README.md

 ## Making Changes

 The repository is auto-versioned during CI using `standard-version`.
-All commits much conform to the [conventional-changelog](https://github.com/conventional-changelog/commitlint) rules.
+All commits must conform to the [conventional-changelog](https://github.com/conventional-changelog/commitlint) rules.

-Simply create a commit and push.
-All versioning is done by CI.
+Create a commit and push.
+All versioning is done during CI.
 Example:

 ```shell
 git add -A